By Dan Duncan – Retired, Pinnacle Rarities ……

-Pinnacle Rarities is proud to announce the purchase of the San Diego Collection of Seated Dollars, an amazing grouping featuring fourteen of the sixteen possible dates from 1858 to 1873.
+In 2011, Pinnacle Rarities purchased the San Diego Collection of Seated Dollars, an amazing grouping featuring 14 of the 16 possible dates from 1858 to 1873.
 Selected by an astute California numismatist, each example is an exquisite treasure.

 Collectively, this accumulation is one of the finest assembled collections of this scarce proof type.
 All the specimens are at or near the top of the PCGS population report, with every date chosen for premium eye appeal attributes and original patination.